lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ```

-2. Track whether results have been fetched and only fetch once.  submitRequest() resets resultsFetched=false  to indicate results have not been fetched yet for each request.
+2. Whether results have been fetched are tracked to only fetch once.  submitRequest() resets resultsFetched=false to indicate results have not been fetched yet for each request.

 ```cpp
         if (resultsFetched) return;